radioactiveAHM/cf-scanner/README.md

 ## Configuration Parameters

+> [!NOTE]
-- If both `N3` and `N4` are set to null, the IPs listed in `IplistPath` will be scanned line by line, as-is.
+> If both `N3` and `N4` are set to null, the IPs listed in `IplistPath` will be scanned line by line, as-is.
 > [!WARNING]
 > If DownloadTest is enabled, use only one Goroutine; running multiple will yield inaccurate results.
+> [!WARNING]
 > If Utls is enabled, HTTP/2 will be used.
+> [!CAUTION]
+> Avoid using your own domain for scanning activities, as CDN providers may interpret the traffic as DDoS or port scanning behavior and block your domain.

 ```json
 {